Laupāhoehoe, Hawaii

 Laupāhoehoe is a census-designated place (CDP) in Hawaiʻi County, Hawaii, United States, in the District of North Hilo.
 The population was 581 at the 2010 census, up from 473 at the 2000 census.
 The community's name means "lava tip" and refers to the angular lava tip or cape formed by ancient pāhoehoe (smooth lava) flows which created the cape on which the community was built.

 History

-On April 1, 1946 the Big Island of Hawaii was struck by the so-called "April Fools Day tsunami", originating from the Aleutian Islands earthquake.
-Approximately 160 people on the island were killed.
-While the greatest number of deaths occurred in Hilo, the school building at Laupāhoehoe was inundated, and twenty students and four teachers were drowned.
+On April 1, 1946, the Hawaiian Islands were struck by the so-called "April Fools Day tsunami", originating from the Aleutian Islands earthquake.
+Approximately 159 people in the islands were killed.
+The tsunami had the largest impact on the Big Island, with the greatest number of deaths occurring in Hilo with 96 fatalities.
+The school building at Laupāhoehoe was inundated by the tsunami and 24 people drowned.
+Of the dead, 16 were schoolchildren, four were teachers, and four were residents.
 A monument to the dead now stands on Laupāhoehoe Point.

 Geography

 Laupāhoehoe is located on the northeast side of the island of Hawaii, at 19°59′5″N 155°14′10″W (19.983296, -155.235889).
 Hawaii Route 19 passes through the community, leading southeast 24 mi to Hilo and west 32 mi to Waimea.

 According to the United States Census Bureau, the CDP has a total area of 6.2 km2, of which 5.5 km2 are land and 0.7 km2, or 10.66%, are water.